isomerpages/ogp-dunman/_e-open-house-2023/e Open House 2023.md

 ---
 ![](/images/20230520%20e-open%20house%20poster.png)

-Dear P6 pupils and parents,
+Dear P6 pupils and Parents,

 We invite you to join us for Dunman High School’s e-Open House 2023!